Tiny House Zoning Laws & Regulations

 Accessory Dwelling Units (ADUs)

 ADUs are secondary housing units on properties with primary residences.
 Many jurisdictions allow tiny houses as ADUs, providing clear regulations and a legal pathway.
 ADU laws typically specify maximum sizes, setback requirements, owner-occupancy rules, and parking requirements.
-California's statewide ADU law is particularly favorable for tiny homes, as are certain county regulations in Texas, Florida, and North Carolina.
+California's statewide ADU law is particularly favorable for tiny homes, as are certain county regulations in Texas, Florida, North Carolina, Washington, and Tennessee.

 Minimum Dwelling Size Requirements